raycast/extensions/extensions/mailwip/README.md

 # <img src="./assets/mailwip.png" width="20" height="20" /> Mailwip Raycast Extension

 This is a Raycast extension for [Mailwip](https://mailwip.com/) (previously known as **Hanami**).
-With this extension, you can Batch Delete Domains, Manage Aliases, and View MailLog in Mailwip.
+With this extension, you can Delete Domains, Manage Aliases, and View MailLog in Mailwip.

 ## 🚀 Getting Started